Q. When is the Pink Ribbon Run? A. The Pink Ribbon Run will be held on Sunday, April 29, 2018. The Run start time is 9:00 a.m.

 Q. Where is the Pink Ribbon Run?
 A. The Pink Ribbon Run will start and finish on Spokane Falls Boulevard.
-The course map will be posted closer to the Run date. .
+The course map is HERE. .
 Q. How much is the registration fee?
-A. Through Saturday, March 31, 2018: Adult (18 and over): $25 Youth (17 and under): $15 Virtual Participant: $35
+A. On Site Registration Prices: Adult (18 and over): $35 Youth (17 and under): $15 Virtual Participant: $35

-Add Ons: Timing Chip: $10 (required for Bloomsday Second Seeding) Kids on Wheels: $5 per child in stroller (small youth t-shirt included) Pink Ribbon Sign: $15
+Add Ons: Timing Chip: $10 (required for Bloomsday Second Seeding) NOTE: Timing Chips will NOT be added on Sunday morning.
+Kids on Wheels: $5 per child in stroller (small youth t-shirt included) Honor a Loved One Sign: $15

 Q. Is my registration fee tax-deductible?
 A. No, your registration fee helps defray the costs of producing the Pink Ribbon Run and is not considered tax-deductible.
 However, any amount you choose to donate above the entry fee is tax-deductible.

 Q. What is included in the registration fee?
 A. You will get a Run number, a t-shirt and a great feeling!